indimail/indimail-virtualdomains/.github/README-indimail.md

 # Envrules

 IndiMail allows you to configure most of its functionality through set of environment variables.
-In fact there more more than 200 features that can be controlled just by setting or un-setting environment variables. envrules is applicable to qmail-smtpd, qmail-inject, qmail-local, qmail-remote as well.
-It can also be used to control programs called by the above programs (e.g qmail-queue).
+In fact there more more than 200 features that can be controlled just by setting or un-setting environment variables. envrules is applicable to <b>qmail-smtpd</b>, <b>qmail-inject</b>, <b>qmail-local</b>, <b>qmail-remote</b> as well.
+It can also be used to control programs called by the above programs (e.g <b>qmail-queue</b>).
 IndiMail allows you to configure quite many things using environment variables.
 Just set the environment variable <b>CONTROLDIR=control2</b> and all qmail components of IndiMail start looking for control files in <u>/var/indimail/control2</u>.
 You can set <b>CONTROLDIR=/etc/indimail</b> and all control files can be conveniently placed in <u>/etc/indimail</u>.
 Some of these environment variables can be set during the startup of various services.
 IndiMail has all its services configured as directories in the /service directory.
 As an example, if you want to force authenticated SMTP on all your users, setting the environment variable <b>REQUIREAUTH</b> allows you to do so.

 ```